hugohil/audioIO/README.md

 > Access audio stream from device, analyze it and send datas.

-WebSocket events will have the following scheme: `channel-{#numer}`, i.e one event per channel.
+WebSocket events will have the following name: `aio-datas`, with a `channel` property.

 ## Build